tyhieshajohnson/tyhieshajohnson/README.md

 Hello, I am Tyhiesha Johnson.
-A full-stack developer with proficiency in Front-end.
+An aspiring full-stack developer with proficiency in Front-end.
 My main interests are people (marketing, psychology) and delivering projects on time.
 Languages I have learnt so far are HTML5, CSS & JavaScript.
 Frameworks include; Bootstrap & Vue.js.